zesty-io/zesty-org/tools/atom-plugin.md

 # Atom IDE Plugin

-Use the Atom IDE plugin to edit your instances code files locally and get automatics syncing to the remote instance.
+Use the Zesty.io [Atom IDE](https://atom.io/) package to edit your instances code files locally and get automatic syncing to your remote instance.

 [Get Started](https://atom.io/packages/zestyio-atom)